 And, again:

-&#8220;More guilty, perhaps, and not less absurd, the greater number of protestant churches, with their inevitable men in black, their imposed liturgies, and their everlasting sermons, boast of having replaced forms by the Spirit, while they have substituted for forms, which at least act on the imagination, and sometimes on the heart, a withering and lifeless formalism.
+"More guilty, perhaps, and not less absurd, the greater number of protestant churches, with their inevitable men in black, their imposed liturgies, and their everlasting sermons, boast of having replaced forms by the Spirit, while they have substituted for forms, which at least act on the imagination, and sometimes on the heart, a withering and lifeless formalism.
 People begin to understand the error of the clerical system.
-The Church is no longer the body of pastors; it is the body of the faithful, it is the christian people.
-There is in this a great revolution.&#8221;
+The Church is no longer the body of pastors; it is the body of the faithful, it is the Christian people.
+There is in this a great revolution."

-Let us also hear M. Napoleon Roussel, in a postscript, on &#8220;Sunday Worship.&#8221;
+Let us also hear M. Napoleon Roussel, in a postscript, on "Sunday Worship."

-&#8220;I confine myself then to saying here that the sermon is as heavy as false, as dull as the black gown with which people dress themselves out to preach it; that it ought, in short, to be given up, in order to speak, in a style intelligible to all the world, things not only fundamentally true, but true in the means which serve to establish them.
-I would that people mounted the pulpit, not to set themselves up above the audience, but solely in order to be better heard by it&#8230; I would&#8230; alas! many other things, which neither I, nor others, do.&#8221;|| I give here, as explaining the motives for many things with which the course of the Brethren, who are called Plymouthists, is reproached, the following fragment of a discourse on @2 Samuel 6:1 - 12, which is the tenth of M. Napoleon Roussel&#8217;s discourses on &#8220;*Sunday Worship*.&#8221;&#8220;Another day, we find an obstacle in our way, when accompanying the holy ark, when conducting a christian work, when labouring in whatever manner for the advancement of the kingdom of God.
+"I confine myself then to saying here that the sermon is as heavy as false, as dull as the black gown with which people dress themselves out to preach it; that it ought, in short, to be given up, in order to speak, in a style intelligible to all the world, things not only fundamentally true, but true in the means which serve to establish them.
+I would that people mounted the pulpit, not to set themselves up above the audience, but solely in order to be better heard by it ... .
+I would ... . alas! many other things, which neither I, nor others, do."¦

+¦ I give here, as explaining the motives for many things with which the course of the Brethren, who are called Plymouthists, is reproached, the following fragment of a discourse on @2 Samuel 6: 1-12, which is the tenth of M. Napoléon Roussel's discourses on "*Sunday Worship*." <p>"Another day, we find an obstacle in our way, when accompanying the holy ark, when conducting a Christian work, when labouring in whatever manner for the advancement of the kingdom of God.
 As it is in acting with uprightness and simplicity that we have been foiled by the malice of men, we almost reproach ourselves for this uprightness and simplicity, and this time we wish to try adroitness and cunning.
 Under the pretext of making ourselves all things to all men, so as to gain some, we make ourselves all things to all men in such a way as to ruin ourselves with others.
 Nor is this enough.
 To gain worldly people, we employ worldly people themselves to draw the gospel chariot.
 Because such an one is rich, we place him in the front; because such another is clever, we make him a charioteer.
 We employ the crowd to push behind, and end by being lost in the herd of unbelievers whom we purposed to direct.
 In the midst of such a retinue, we ourselves lose faith, and we copy those who ought to imitate us.
 Can we then be astonished, if God allow our work to perish?
-Is it not more wonderful, that we are still spared by Him who punished Uzzah for bringing an unbelieving arm to the help of the holy ark?&#8221;
+Is it not more wonderful, that we are still spared by Him who punished Uzzah for bringing an unbelieving arm to the help of the Holy Ark?

-{pb 55}
+{55}